|

 What to Drink as a Recovering Alcoholic

-What Is Non-Alcoholic Beer or Near-Beer?
+What Is Nonalcoholic Beer or Near-Beer?

 While the cooking process doesn’t necessarily change the appearance or consistency of beer, it does change its flavor profile.
 The more delicate flavors, which mainly come from the hops, are lost during processing.
-As a result, non-alcoholic beer tends to be maltier and has less flavor overall.
+As a result, nonalcoholic beer tends to be maltier and has less flavor overall.

 Can You Drink O’Douls in Recovery?

 If recovering from alcoholism were easy, there would be far fewer individuals with alcohol addiction.
-The truth is that a myriad of factors come into play, from genetics and the home environment to an individual’s personal history with alcohol and even society’s cavalier attitude regarding excessive drinking.
+The truth is that myriad factors come into play, from genetics and the home environment to an individual’s personal history with alcohol and even society’s cavalier attitude regarding excessive drinking.

-Recovery is a lifelong process that at times can feel isolating and a little boring.
+Recovery is a lifelong process that, at times, can feel isolating and a little boring.
 If an individual is accustomed to being in a social environment where drinks flow freely, their friends may not share their personal commitment to sobriety.

 Why Drinking O’Douls May Be a Good Solution

-Why Skipping the Non-Alcoholic Beer Is the Better Choice
+Why Skipping the Nonalcoholic Beer Is the Better Choice

-AA and Non-Alcoholic Beer: What Do People in Recovery Say?
+AA and Nonalcoholic Beer: What Do People in Recovery Say?

 Programs such as Alcoholics Anonymous stress the importance of avoiding triggers that may prompt relapse.
 Rituals, or the specific routines that go along with addictive behaviors, are the first stage of addiction and a common trigger for those recovering from alcoholism.
-For some, their ritual may involve a certain glass, a specific place at home where they’d sit, or a bar they preferred.
+For some, their ritual may involve a certain glass, a specific place at home where they’d sit or a bar they preferred.
 Once an individual is triggered, the temptation to relapse is strong.
-By continuing to drink non-alcoholic beer and carrying out the same rituals, the person may sabotage their own success.
+By continuing to drink nonalcoholic beer and carrying out the same rituals, the person may sabotage their own success.